bepass-org/ipscanner/README.md

 - IPv4 and IPv6 support.
 - Customizable timeout and dialer options.
 - Extendable with various ping methods (HTTP, QUIC, TCP, TLS).
-- Adjustable IP basket size for scan optimization.
+- Adjustable IP Queue size for scan optimization.

 ## Getting Started
 To use IPScanner, simply import the package and initialize a new scanner with your desired options.